 Leaner Typeface is modern, aiming to blend streamlined design with classic style.
 This font has a good balance of contemporary minimalism and traditional typeface characteristics.
 Its most defining features are thin, uniform strokes and straight lines — embodying sophistication and modernity.

 Additionally, the numbers in this font are distinctive because of their slender design and balance.
 This makes numbers easily readable and aesthetically pleasing.
 This is the best font for numbers when going for a sleek, modern feel.
+However, this font gets a bit wonky in larger sizes as you can see above.
+If you’re looking for a rougher feel for a heading, it might work beautifully.

 The Best Fonts for Numbers for Your Project